Michael3Healy/jobly/readme.md

-# Jobly Backend
+# Jobly

-This is the Express backend for Jobly, version 2.
+This is the Express backend for Jobly, an API for a job searching platform

-To run this:

-    node server.js

-To run the tests:

-    jest -i